ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 {: .language-c}

 > ## Stack Overflow
-> If you declare large arrays like this:
+> The easiest way to declare arrays as static:
 > ~~~
->  A[1000][1000];
+>  A[2048][2048];
 > ~~~
 >{: .language-c}
-> Your program may emit "Segmentation fault" message and crash.
-These arrays are allocated on stack and stack on our cluster is very limited (8MB).
+>Globally defined static arrays are allocated when a program starts, and they occupy memory until a program ends.
+If you declare large arrays as static, your program may crash with a "Segmentation fault" error.
+Static arrays are allocated on the stack, and the OS limits the size of the stack memory available to a user.
+You can check your stack memory limit using the command:
+>~~~
+>ulimit -s
+>~~~
+>{:.language-c}
 {: .callout}

 #### *Sections*